Matthew Boyd (baseball): San Francisco Giants

-On March 20, 2022, Boyd finalized a deal with the San Francisco Giants on a one-year contract worth $5.2 million.
+On March 20, 2022, Boyd signed a deal with the San Francisco Giants on a one-year contract worth $5.2 million.
 The deal included up to $2.3 million in incentive bonuses, based on the number of starts Boyd made in 2022.
-However, Boyd never made an appearance for the Giants due to recovery from forearm flexor tendon surgery.
+However, Boyd did not appear for the Giants due to recovery from forearm flexor tendon surgery.

 Seattle Mariners

 On August 2, 2022, Boyd and Curt Casali were traded to the Seattle Mariners in exchange for Michael Stryffeler and Andy Thomas.
-He made his Mariners debut against his old team, the Detroit Tigers, on September 1, pitching a scoreless 8th inning.
-On September 4, Boyd recorded his first win of the 2022 season, as well as his first win with the Mariners.
+He made his Mariners debut against his former team, the Detroit Tigers, on September 1, pitching a scoreless 8th inning.
+On September 4, Boyd recorded his first win of the season and with the Mariners.
 He pitched a scoreless 10th inning in a road game against the Cleveland Guardians, giving up no hits, and leading the Mariners to a 6–3 win in 11 innings.

+He made his postseason debut with the Mariners, getting one out in Game 3 of the AL Division Series.

 Detroit Tigers (second stint)

 On December 14, 2022, Boyd signed a one-year contract to return to the Detroit Tigers.
 The contract has a base salary of $10 million, with an additional $1 million in performance-based bonuses.
-Boyd made 15 starts for the Tigers in 2023, registering a 5–5 record and 5.45 ERA with 73 strikeouts in 71.0 innings pitched.
-On June 26, 2023, Boyd departed a start against the Texas Rangers after allowing one run on one hit and two strikeouts in 0 2/3 of an inning.
+Boyd made 15 starts for the Tigers in 2023, registering a 5–5 record and 5.45 ERA with 73 strikeouts in 71 innings pitched.
+On June 26, he left a start against the Texas Rangers after allowing one run on one hit and two strikeouts in 2/3 of an inning.
 It was later revealed that he had been pulled due to left elbow discomfort.
 The following day, it was announced that Boyd had been diagnosed with a partial sprain of his UCL and would undergo Tommy John surgery, ending his season.
 He became a free agent after the season.

 Cleveland Guardians

 On June 29, 2024, Boyd signed a one-year major league contract with the Cleveland Guardians and placed on the 15-day injured list while he recovered from elbow surgery.
 In 8 starts for Cleveland, Boyd posted a 2–2 record and 2.76 ERA with 46 strikeouts across 39 2/3 innings pitched.

+He returned to the postseason, starting three games and posting a 0.77 ERA in 11 2/3 innings.